 - h.
-Flotation and Freeboards: - (1) Sufficient flotation shall be provided to support dead load plus live load with freeboards as noted below.
+Flotation and Freeboards - (1) Sufficient flotation shall be provided to support dead load plus live load with freeboards as noted below.
 Higher live load requirements may be required by the City of Newport Beach, under special circumstances as may be deemed appropriate.

 Dock freeboard shall be minimum 14 inches and maximum 24 inches, under dead load.
-Dock freeboard shall not be less than 9 inches and there shall be minimum 1 inch of pontoon freeboard remaining, under dead plus live load.
-See Figure No. 13 for typical concrete dock system (where dock system itself is the pontoon) and Fig 14 for typical timber, aluminum, steel, and composite framing dock system (where framing is supported by pontoons).
+Dock freeboard shall not be less than nine (9) inches and there shall be minimum one (1) inch of pontoon freeboard remaining, under dead plus live load.
+See Figure No. 13 for typical concrete dock system (where dock system itself is the pontoon) and Figure No. 14 for typical timber, aluminum, steel, and composite framing dock system (where framing is supported by pontoons).

-- a) Residential docks shall be designed for a live load of 25 pounds per square foot. - Marinas, Public Pier (also known as Public Docks) and Commercial Docks (Docks subject high volumes of pedestrian traffic and the movement of goods, material, supplies, cargo, etc. such as docks used for ferries, charter boats, fishing boats, boat shows, shuttles, water taxis, etc.) shall be designed for a live load of 40 pounds per square foot.
+- (a) Residential docks, including multi-family residential, shall be designed for a live load of 25 pounds per square foot. - (b) Marinas, Public Pier (also known as Public Docks) and Commercial Docks (Type 1 docks subject to high volumes of pedestrian traffic such as docks used for ferries, charter boats, fishing boats, boat shows, shuttles, water taxis, etc.) shall be designed for a live load of 40 pounds per square foot.
+Type 1 commercial docks are typical in Newport Harbor.

-Commercial Docks, as described above, which are also used for the staging of passengers, or heavy loads, shall be designed for live load of 65 pounds per square foot.
+Commercial Docks (Type 2), as previously described, which are also used for the on-dock staging (queuing) of passengers, or are subject to high volumes of cargo or other materials, shall be designed for live load of 65 pounds per square foot.
 Signage indicating maximum number of people (using occupant load factor 200 pounds/person) that may be staged (Dock Staging Capacity) shall be posted at a prominent location at staging area.
+Type 2 commercial docks are not common in Newport Harbor.

 Exception 1: Docks whose functionality requires dead load freeboard less than 14 inches (docks used for kayaks, rowboat, etc.) shall be designed for 25 pounds per square foot live load.
-These special docks shall be exempt from the freeboard requirement on "Floatation and Freeboard Section h.1".
+These special docks shall be exempt from the freeboard requirement on "Floatation and Freeboard" in Section h.1.
 Signage indicating maximum number of people (using occupant load factor = 200 pounds/person) that may use the dock (Dock Capacity) shall be posted at a prominent location.

-Exception 2: Repair or Modification to less than 50% of an Existing Dock is exempt from the freeboard requirement on "Floatation and Freeboard Section h.1".
+Exception 2: Repair or modification to less than 50% of an existing dock is exempt from the freeboard requirement on "Floatation and Freeboard" in Section h.1.
 However, Engineer of Record shall perform freeboard calculation, to provide sufficient floatation under repaired or modified portion of dock section, to match freeboard of existing dock and support minimum live load of 25 pounds per square foot.